PorthoGamesBR/my-notes/README.md

 ### 1.1 Pre requirements
 For you to run this repo, you need at least:
 - The most recent version of `node.js` installed on your machine
+- React 18.2.0 (or compatible versions)
+- An react project already created

 ## 2. Objectives
 ⚠ = Essential